-If more people come in the room, will the duration change?
+If more people come in the room, will the duration of the class day change?
 No

 Will the number of hours of work change?
-Yes.
+Yes because more people are working

 The number of hours of work is a function of how many people are performing the work and might not affect the duration of a task.

 Work and effort are interchangeable terms.
-In MS Project 2010 help as well as in reference books you will see work referred to as effort.
+In Project 2010 Help, and other reference books, you will see work referred to as effort.

-What is Effort Driven Scheduling
+What is Effort Driven Scheduling?

 Tasks have the option of being scheduled using Effort-driven scheduling.
-Effort-driven is defined as when more workers are added, the effort (or work) will be divided over the workers.
+Effort-driven is defined as when more workers are added, the effort (or work) will be divided across the workers.

 For example: A project has a task called “Moving boxes”.
 The work of the task is to move 100 boxes from location A to B. If one person moves the boxes, it will take 10 hours of duration.
 However, if 2 people move the boxes it will take 5 hours, 3 people can accomplish this task in one-third of the original time, etc. In theory, if 100 people move the boxes, we will get the task completed in a few minutes.
 In this scenario, however, all work is equal.
 Does it matter which box a worker moves?
 If one worker becomes unavailable, can the other workers move the rest of the boxes?
 This is effort-driven scheduling.
-It will work for this type of task but there would be a limit to the number of workers.
-At some point you will create a diminishing returns situation.

-Another example is driving a car: If it takes 5 hours to get from point X to point Y, can you get there faster if you add another worker?
-This task by nature is not effort-driven because there is really only one worker who can perform the task.
+Another example is driving a car: If it takes 5 hours to get from point X to point Y, can you get there faster if you add more drivers to the car?
+This task by nature is not effort-driven because there is really only one worker who can perform the task at a time.

-These examples show that effort-driven scheduling will not apply to all tasks.
-Each task should be examined to see if effort-driven applies and the setting altered on a task by task basis.
+The following examples show that effort-driven scheduling will not apply to all tasks.
+Each task should be examined to determine if effort-driven scheduling applies and the setting altered on a task by task basis.

 Understanding Task Types

 Each task will be assigned a task type when the task is added to the schedule.
-Task types will work hand-in-hand with the effort-driven option discussed on the previous page.
-Task types will determine how a task is scheduled and will have an effect on the assignment of the resources to the task.
+Task types work hand-in-hand with the effort-driven option discussed on the previous page.
+Task types determine how a task is scheduled and will have an effect on the assignment of the resources.
 Task types should be considered unique per task and should be set on a task by task basis.

-The system allows for the following 3 task types:
+The software allows for the following 3 task types:

 Fixed Duration: A fixed duration task is a task created with a fixed length of time.
 Fixed Duration tasks are also tied to dates.
 Example: This training class.
 When the time for the class is over, the work of the class is completed.
 If someone leaves the class for a meeting, they cannot come the day after the class is completed to make up the work they missed.